 A CCE can serve as the go-to resource on content governance, guiding principles, and standards; provide training and educational resources; and facilitate technology selection and adoption.

-For starters, a CCE can help bridge silos and foster collaboration in mid to large organizations, as well as provide a forum to facilitate peer review.
+A CCE can help bridge silos and foster collaboration in mid to large organizations, as well as provide a forum to facilitate peer review.
 It’s the ideal hub to manage adherence and changes to style and standards for higher quality and more consistency in best practices.

 Related: Modern Content Strategy: Letting Go of Unified + Leaning into Integrated

-Why Care About a Center of Content Excellence?
+What Are the Benefits of a Center of Content Excellence?

-Communicating Content Vision, Strategy, and Standards
+Communicating Content Vision and Strategy

 We’ve established the importance of a well-communicated content vision.
 A CCE, by its very design, can help remind people of the vision and reinforce the strategy as well as supporting standards.
 And it can help break down barriers and aid communication across enterprise silos.